Fire leads to apartment evacuations

 Tenants at the Henderson Terrace Apartments in Bridgeport were evacuated Thursday evening due to a small fire in an exterior wall of Building 2.

-A nearby homeowner said he witnessed electrical sparks shoot about four feet from the center of the building near the stairwell before the fire started.
+A nearby homeowner said he witnessed electrical sparks shoot about 4 feet from the center of the building near the stairwell before the fire started.

 Bridgeport Fire Chief Terry Long said he suspected the fire started due to an electrical issue and spread throughout aged wood.
-Two units experienced minor damage.
+There was minor damage to two units.

 “As old as these buildings are, we got lucky,” Long said.